Colour is very powerful in creating expectation. The persuasive power of colour is very important in branding!

 We are hardwired to subconsciously react to particular colour in a specific way.
 This comes from years of conditioning from the time we are born and is specific to different cultures.
 That’s why many brands use similar colour palettes.
 On average, a company will use only 1 or 2 brand colours.

 A study of the world’s top 100 brands (by brand value) showed that the most popular logo colour is blue, followed by red and black.

-So, I thought I would conduct my own study and looked at the logo colours of a group of 38 businesses in Sydney networking group, BNI CBD Connect.
+This theory was backed by our own study of the logo colours of a group of 38 businesses in a Sydney networking group.

 Why is it so popular?
 Blue is a cool colour often associated with trust and stability.
 It is a safe colour.
-Dark blue brings security, professionalism and formality whilst light blue is more calming and lends itself to tranquility, trust and openness.
+Dark blue brings security, professionalism and formality.
+Light blue is more calming and lends itself to tranquility, trust and openness.

 Colour Should Fit Brand Personality

 Colours are most effective when consumers believe that the brand’s colour “fits” the brand.
 Colour should align with a brand’s personality rather than aim for a certain preconceived expectation based on your industry.
 There is no right or wrong, but strong use of colour plays a very important role in branding.
 Using the persuasive power of colour is useful in creating an accurate perception about your business.